etidoema/Supply_Chain_Analytics/README.md

 1. Cost Analysis: The company needs to conduct a comprehensive cost analysis that considers the expenses associated with in-house production (e.g., labor, machinery, facilities) versus external procurement (e.g., supplier contracts, transportation costs).
 The objective is to identify the most cost-effective option.

-1. Scenario Analysis: The quality and control of the products are paramount.
-The organization must determine whether in-house production allows for better quality control and customization, or if external suppliers offer superior quality and expertise.
+1. Scenario Analysis: The organization want to be able to handle uncertainties in different scenarios, which they cant at the moment.

 1. Make or buy decision: The decision involves allocating human, financial, and technological resources.
 The company must assess its capacity to handle the production of the generator parts internally and evaluate the opportunity cost of using these resources elsewhere.